ChargePi/ChargePi-go/docs/client/configuration.md

 `Connector` object contains a connector type and an ID of the connector, which must start with 1 and increment by one.
 The status attribute changes according to the OCPP specification.
-The `session` represents a Charging session and is used to restore the connector's last state when starting the client.
+The `session` represents a Charging session and is used to restore the connector's last state when (re)starting the client.

 The `relay` and `powerMeter` objects are configurable to specific GPIO pins and SPI bus.
 The `inverseLogic` attribute in the relay object indicates the logic of the relay.
 If `inverseLogic` is set to _true_, the relay will use negative